shijujohn1093/rag-demo/readme.md

    ```

-## You can use conda environment file to create environemnt and application, It will download all the dependencies when environment is created and give you ready to use environment
+## You can use conda environment file to create environemnt dowanload all the dependencies.

 ```
 conda env create -f environment.yml